 How to Use a DMM, Digital Multimeter

 - Digital Multimeters, DMMs are an essential tool for the electronics engineer.
-Find out how they can be used to measure voltage, current, resistance and many more quantities.
+Find out how to use a digital multimeter to measure voltage, current, resistance and many more quantities.

 Digital multimeters are easy to use.
 They can be used to measure the basic three electrical parameters of current (amps), voltage (volts) and resistance (ohms).